News

 Booking your blood test appointment

-Blood test appointments, requested by GPs, should now be booked online for the following hospitals:
+Blood test appointments, requested by GPs, MUST be booked online for the following hospitals:

 • Hertford County Hospital